Dear ABAP friends,

 Eclipse Help Plugins

-Our SAP Eclipse help plug-ins are part of the ADT client.
-So, there is no need for extra installation steps.
+In the ADT client, you can find our SAP Eclipse help plug-ins.
+They are part of the ADT client.
+So, there is no need for any extra installation steps.

 You can open the help content from the …